Love Letters to Our Educators

 Every time I think things can’t get more complicated for teachers, the universe laughs and says, “Hold my dry-erase marker.”
 I continue to be in awe of your perseverance, dedication to your students, and willingness to adapt.
 It’s easy to get used to the new abnormal, but you are surviving a pandemic, through a contentious election season, and doing so with the heart of a teacher.
 I see you, we see you.
 Keep it up and know that you are making a difference.
 Every single day.

 —Carrie Ray-Hill, Senior Director of Digital Learning

 This season has been full of uncertainties, anxieties, fears, and sorrow.
 And there have been bright spots and silver linings, too—let’s not overlook that.
 At iCivics, you are our bright spot!
-Through everything 2020 has thrown our way, you’ve exercised your resiliency.
+Through everything thrown our way, you’ve exercised your resiliency.
 You’ve been ever present for your students and ever dedicated to your craft, not to mention while juggling the weird array of new family, friend, and community normals the pandemic has thrown our way.
 You’re standing...and TALL, might I add.
 Remember that.
 And because you’re standing, our next generation of citizens are too.
 That is a debt we can never repay.

 Love, light, and blessings,